 These hacking attacks are normally dependent on targeting some human weakness like a lack of knowledge or gullibility to try and obtain access to private data that can be used to earn the cyber criminals lots of money.

 Due to this it is important for you to know exactly how a spam campaign works.
+Tools such as Office 365 spam filter can protect you from such spam campaigns safeguarding your data and privacy.
 Visit NetSec.news for more information on the subject.

 How a Spam Campaign Operates: